GoragitHub/Todo-list-using-flask/README.md

 # todo-list-using-flask
- This is a simple Todo list with CRUD operation
+ This is a flask application of Todo list with CRUD operation.
+I have implement this application by content of codewithharry("https://www.codewithharry.com")